reihned/practice/javascript/asyncawait/lesson.md

 Outline
 1. Promise review
-2. Convert promises to async await
+2. Promises comparison to async await
+3. Rules of async await
-3. How do we handle errors?
+4. How to handle errors